Public launch of Multilingual Capital

 The event was attended by over 75 people from a wide range of backgrounds, including students, researchers, interpreters, professionals with a personal or professional interest in multilingualism, educators, teachers, parents, and asylum and refugee workers.

-Powerpoint presentations and video clips are available for several of the short talks as well as for the Q&A discussion – video content for the site is being updated.
+Below is a playlist of video clips and PowerPoint presentations for several of the short talks as well as for the Q&A discussion.